 A similar style is the car coat, and both are classics that never truly go out of style.
 Car coats were designed to keep drivers warm from the wind while driving old-fashioned open cars.
 They’re usually thigh-length and button up the front, although they sometimes zip.

 A 100% wool coat will always be the warmest and best quality, but there are many wool blends that are great quality at much lower price points.

-A word about peacoats and trench coats — be cautious with double breasted styles when you’re bosomy on top, as they can add visual weight.
+A word about peacoats (as with trench coats above) — be cautious with double breasted styles when you’re bosomy on top, as they can add visual weight.
 Sometimes they’re okay, but it depends on the lapels and how they’re designed.
 I usually opt for a single breasted style, as I find them more slimming.